develooper1994/MasterThesis/README.md

 # My Master Thesis
 # GAN LAB - version 0.12
+Not: Denoiser is current in Denoiser folder.
+WGAN is not giving good results for denoising.
 PyTorch implementation of [!TODO: link]()

 Before running, make sure you have the `sc09` dataset, and put that dataset into